his non-fiction book, 1776, is about the first year of the American Revolutionary War (actually, the book starts

 His generals Knox and Greene also come across as stalwart, self-taught fighting men, while Henry Clinton doesn't get much praise from

 McCullough (Clinton carelessly allows himself to be captured by the British, much to their delight, because they consider him, not

 Washington, to be America's best commander).
 After reading this book, you will truly appreciate why Washington is considered the father of

 In July, the Continental Congress takes the fateful step of declaring independence.
 Up to that point, most people had hoped for

 a negotiated settlement.
-But as warfare inflamed passions, and British soldiers were describing slaughtering the colonists, the rebel cause grew
+But as warfare inflamed passions, and British soldiers were described slaughtering the colonists, the rebel cause grew

 angier, until finally the Declaration of Independence was drafted.
 Now if the rebellion failed, the leaders would be hung as traitors to the King.

 The Christmas Day attack by Washington on the Hessian mercenaries is a great read, even though every school child